Resolved by the General Assembly in Kaunas, Lithuania, July 5, 2017.

 Art.
 5.1

-When no particular reference is given, the organizers should refer international regulations for the particular sport.
+When no particular reference is given, the organisers should refer to International Sports Federations Rules and Regulations for the particular sports.

 Art.
 5.2

-The Committe of the International Children's Games will delegate one adviser within the framework of each event.
+The Committee of the International Children’s Games will delegate one adviser (Technical Commission member) within the framework of each sports event.

 Art.
 5.3